Patryk27/strolle/README.md

 Use WASD to move, mouse to navigate the camera; extra controls include:

-- 1: Switch camera to default mode (i.e. from the options below),
+- 1: Switch camera to the default mode,
-- 2: Switch camera to direct-lightning-only mode,
+- 2: Switch camera to a direct-lightning-only mode,
-- 3: Switch camera to indirect-lightning-only mode,
+- 3: Switch camera to a indirect-lightning-only mode,
-- 4: Switch camera to normal-only mode,
+- 4: Switch camera to a normal-only mode,
+- 5: Switch camera to a bvh-heatmap mode,
 - 0: Switch camera to use Bevy's renderer,
 - Semicolon: Toggle camera's controls on/off; useful for taking screenshots.